Blooms The Chemist Clopidogrel Tablets

 - bleeding disorders or blood clotting problems

-- any illness or disability that was caused by bleeding, for example impaired sight or vision because of bleeding within the eye
+- any illness or disability that was caused by bleeding e.g. impaired sight or vision because of bleeding within the eye

 - recent serious injury